andrewstreater/gacha-village/README.md

 * Each item tile should be a clickable link that takes you to the item's display page.

 #### Item display page
-* The items display page should show you the item's images, brand, series, model, edtion (if applicable).
+* The items display page should show you the item's images in a vertical list on the left side of the page, on the right side the item's information will be displayed including, brand, series, model, edtion (if applicable), and description.
-* at the top of the items diaplay page, there should be a "Make an Offer" button, that will open up a modal with a list of the user's items that they have uploaded to the site.
+* at the top of the items diaplay page, if the item is not tradable a message will read "This item is not available for trade", if the item is tradable, there should be a "Make an Offer" button, that will open up a modal with a list of the user's items that they have uploaded to the site.
 There should also be a "Add item to offer" button which takes the user to a "Create an Item" page.
 * The item display page will also show a "Star" button that will allow you to add the item to your wishlist.
 * If I am the owner of the item, i should see a additional "Edit Listing" button on the item page.